Skip to navigation Skip to content

 Authorised Review Officers (ARO) + Read more ...

-A customer may apply for a formal review of a decision which is provided by an Authorised Review Officer (ARO).
+A customer may make an application for a formal review of a decision which is provided by an Authorised Review Officer (ARO).

-The ARO considers whether or not they have sufficient medical evidence and information to make a decision on the customer's appeal, whether this is to affirm, set aside or vary the original decision.
+The ARO considers all of the medical evidence and will either affirm, set aside or vary the original decision.

 If the ARO does not have sufficient information, further information may be sought from a variety of sources including the customer, the customer's treating doctor or specialist, the HPAU and the Assessor (MAT or JCA).